FAQs

 • How can I join the dedicated Run Larapinta Past and Present Facebook group?

-Connect with other participants before, during and after your event?
-Ask questions about the event, share tips and ideas, compare experiences and get to know each other before your race.
+Connect with other participants before, during and after your event, ask questions about the event, share tips and ideas, compare experiences and get to know each other before your race.
 CLICK HERE to join the conversation!

 How will I be able to tell the difference between the ‘Four-Stage Runners’ and ‘Single-Stage Runners’?